MileHacker Logo

 Iconic Landmarks: My Son Sanctuary

-The site is typically open daily starting AT 6:30 AM to 5:00 PM.
+The the place is typically open daily starting AT 6:30 AM to 5:00 PM.
 The entrance fee is 150,000 VND (as of early 2024).
 This fee includes access to the sanctuary ruins, the Cham Museum within the site, and the electric shuttle service from the entrance to the main ruins.
 Organized tours from Hoi An and Da Nang, local guides available at the entry, or audio guides offer informed visits.
 Book My Son tours on GetYourGuide.

 Insider Tips for Best Viewing and Photography